- 1 Bedrooms

 About this PropertyStudio bungalow includes : 1 bed queen bed complete with linens and a 1/2 bathroom including towels, etc..
 There is a mini refrigerator, microwave and a coffee maker in the bungalow as well.
-We offer complimentary wifi, an indoor pool/spa, exercise, game, theater room and a catch & release pond!
+We offer complimentary wifi, an indoor pool/spa, exercise equipment, arcade games and a catch & release pond!
 We also have laundry facilities on site.
 We are located away in the country but only 10 min from downtown New Bern, the Neuse River, Trent River and only 1 hour from 3 different beaches.
 We offer both brief and long term units.
 Animals welcome for additional $10 per pet, per nighttime cleaning fee and a returnable $100 deposit.

-The vast majority of vacation homes in Pamlico area are privately operated and many are represented by experienced local rental management agencies.
-For property owners not directly engaged in the management of their vacation home, management companies are critical in assisting guests with reserving, checking-in, house cleaning, and any maintenance issues that may arise.
+The majority of rentals in Pamlico area are privately owned and many are represented by well-known local rental management agencies.
+For owners not directly involved with the management of their rental, management companies are instrumental in helping vacationers with booking, check-in, housekeeping, as well as routine maintenance problems that may occur.

-Before you book "Cottage Studio 216**", review our brief checklist of factors to consider.
+Before you decide to book "Cottage Studio 216**", review our brief collection of issues to consider.

 Have a Spending Limit

-After the place, travel dates and guests are decided, search multiple sources for the best rental selection.
-Together with Homeaway, VRBO and Tripadvisor, we recommend searching Google for "Pamlico area local rental homes" for local vacation home management companies.
-Local agencies often times have an exclusive assortment of rentals daily and weekly.
+As soon as the location, travel dates and guests are decided, search multiple resources for the best rental home selection.
+In addition to Homeaway, VRBO and Tripadvisor, we suggest searching Google for "Pamlico area local rental properties" for local property management companies.
+Local property management companies pride themselves on a superior vacation experience.